+Instrumentation

-Instrumentation MFD Digital Display Programs
+MFD Digital Display Programs

-Press the MODE button to cycle through the three MFD programs: Performance, Engine and History.
-Each program will remain in the display until another is selected.
+Press and release the MODE button to cycle through the three MFD programs: Performance, Engine and History.
+Each program remains active until you cycle to the next program.
+While any program is active, press and release the SET button to cycle through the program's screens.